kruize/kruize-demos/monitoring/local_monitoring/ReadMe.md

-# Local Monitoring with Kruize-Autotune
+# Local Monitoring with Kruize

-With Kruize-Autotune's local monitoring mode, we'll explore a demonstration of local monitoring on OpenShift, highlighting how it provides customized recommendations for various load scenarios.
+With Kruize's local monitoring mode, let's explore a demonstration of local monitoring, highlighting how it provides customized recommendations for various load scenarios in Openshift.

 ## Getting Started with the Demo